fhamborg/Giveme5W1H/README.md

         - stanford-corenlp-full-2016-10-31
         - treeTagger

-You can change this with:
+You can change this directory with:
 ```shell
 Config.get()['Giveme5W-runtime-resources'] = './../Giveme5W-runtime-resources'
 ```

 # License
 The project is licensed under the Apache License 2.0.
 Make sure that you use Giveme5W in compliance with applicable law.
 Copyright 2016 The Giveme5W team